medplum/medplum/examples/medplum-chart-demo/README.md

       - CarePlan

 3. SOAP Note
   The right most panel documents an enounter with the patient through a questionnaire.
-When the questionnaire is filled out and submitted, a task is automatically created with the response as the focus to be reviewed.
+Filling out and submitting the questionnaire automatically creates a task, with the response as the focus to be reviewed.

 ### Getting Started